 Autocomplete settings are divided into General Configuration and Hot Searches.

 In the first section, you can specify a minimum number of characters to trigger the autocomplete popup.
 It is also possible to set the delay time before the beginning of a search.
 Fast mode can be enabled next.
-It is also possible to specify searchable content as well as set a number of items for each category.
+You can also specify searchable content, as well as set the number of items for each category.
 Just take a look at the following image:

 The display of products can be tailored by enabling/disabling the following parameters:

 - Product Thumbnail

 As you can see, customers can add products to cart right from the results popup like in case of Amasty.

 It is also possible to optimize the autocomplete view for small screens and CSS styles.

 Besides, Mirasvit provides the ability to show/hide Hot Searches, as well as specify your own values instead of the most popular queries.